microsoft/pxt/docs/blog/arcade/tilecode.md

 - **and** there is grass on the tile to the right of the player
 - **do** send the player sprite a move-right command

 TileCode encourages the user to explore the relationship between the data on the map and how the rules fire based on the patterns present in this map.
 From the TileCode rule editor (shown above), the user can play the game, return to the rule editor to change the rule and see its effect on game play.
 She can also visit the tile map (the initial program input) editor and make changes that would enable or disable the firing of a rule.
 (Many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
-In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching (against the tile map) is the main focus, extended to work with movable sprites, as well as fixed tiles.)
+In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching against the tile map is the main focus).

 ### Opportunities for Creativity and Personal Expression